matthew0106/Telco-Churn/README.md

 ## Overview
-This project analyzes customer churn in a telecom dataset to identify key factors influencing churn and develop predictive models for better customer retention strategies.
+This project analyses customer churn in a telecom dataset to identify key factors influencing churn and develop predictive models for better customer retention strategies.

 ## Dataset
 The dataset includes customer details, usage patterns, and service interactions.
 Key features: